JooNiv/QCut/docs/theory/CZ_derivation.md

 ## Factor the CZ gate

-The CZ gate can (upto global phase) be decomposed as:
+The CZ gate can (up to global phase) be decomposed as:

 (eq1)=
 \begin{equation}